 If the Security Context IE is included in the UE CONTEXT SUSPEND RESPONSE message, the NG-RAN node shall store the received Security Context IE in the UE context and remove any existing unused stored {NH, NCC} as specified in TS 33.501 [13].

 If the Suspend Indicator IE is included in the UE CONTEXT SUSPEND REQUEST message, the SMF shall, if supported, consider the associated PDU session as suspended.

+If the NR Paging Long eDRX Information is included in the UE CONTEXT SUSPEND REQUEST message, the AMF shall, if supported, store it and use it for subsequent CN based mobile terminating (MT) communication handling, as specified in TS 23.502 [10].
+The AMF sends UE CONTEXT SUSPEND RESPONSE to NG-RAN acknowleding the indication and the AMF considers the UE is in CM-CONNECTED with RRC_INACTIVE state.